 If you really struggle with public speaking, try taking a course and getting some practical experience to help you improve your communication skills.

-So, onto the practical, step by step guide of how to start a presentation and helpful presentation tips.
+Here's our step by step guide for how to start a presentation, accompanied by helpful presentation tips.

-It’s worth taking some time to prepare, and run through what you’re going to do, and how you’re going to put your presentation across.
+Take some time to prepare - run through what you’re going to say and how you’re going to put your message across.

 There’s nothing quite like solid preparation to reduce those nerves.

 Once you have your presentation worked out, you will need to practice it, but even though you might think it’s the best way to have a flawless presentation, don’t memorise what you’re going to say.

 That might sound like incredibly bad advice, but here’s why:

 Not only that, but every audience is different.
 Sometimes they laugh out loud, sometimes they sit and smile, and you never know which type of audience you’ll have until you’re live.